opringle/cayman-blog/index.md

 layout: home
 ---

-Welcome to my blog!
-My goal is to educate people of all abilities regarding machine learning, data visualization, deep learning and how I apply these skills in my work as a Data Scientist.
+Welcome.
+The goal of this blog is to educate people of all abilities regarding machine learning, data visualization, deep learning and how I apply these skills in my work as a Data Scientist.